goodnekk/Peer-Parts/about.md

 ![3dprint](images/3dprint.png "3dprint")

 Components contain information about the possible materials and manufacturing methods that are available for it.
-Production facilities and shops (fab-labs, people with 3d printers, parts-stores, etc) can set up a sourcing node. ~~Bidding in a virtual marketplace to deliver the part at a certain price, dependent on your location.~~ Price information can be used to generate price estimations for a project.
+Production facilities and shops (fab-labs, people with 3d printers, parts-stores, etc) can set up a sourcing node.
+Each node can bid in a virtual marketplace to deliver the part at a certain price, dependent on your location.
+Price information can be used to generate price estimations for a project.
 Alternatively there could simply be a centralized *Peer Parts* webshop.

 ### Implementation
-*Peer Parts* could be implemented in a number of ways, including a website and editing app.
-Another option could be an actual peer-to-peer network in a stand alone application.
+*Peer Parts* could be implemented in a number of ways, including a peer-to-peer network in a stand alone application.
+Another option could be a website and editing app.

 ## Ad-hocism
 Central to the *Peer Parts* system is the idea that 'design' objects may look great in pictures, reality is often a tingle-tangle mess of lo and hi-fi solutions (i.e. broken smartphones fixed with duct-tape).
 Rather than trying to design perfect objects, everyday improvised solutions to problems should be embraced.
 Empowering people over 'designers' to create their own environment by iterative and playful search (trying, retrying, adapting, breaking down).